wgolden117/Connect4_Local_GamePlay/README.md

   ```
   javac --version
   ```
+  NOTE: If there are compatibility errors between the sdk and jdk, try downloading an older sdk version such as 17.03.10

 ### Step 2: Make sure you are running version Java 11 or higher

 -Run the following command to verify your version